If you’ve been diagnosed with lung cancer, your doctor may suggest treatment with Imfinzi.

 To learn more about how Imfinzi is used, see the “What is Imfinzi used for?” section below.

 Imfinzi is a brand-name drug.
 It’s a type of immunotherapy drug, which means it works with your immune system to attack cancer cells.
 The medication comes as a solution in a single-dose vial.
-Your healthcare provider will give you Imfinzi intravenously (as an injection into your vein).
+Your healthcare professional will give you Imfinzi as an intravenous (IV) infusion.
+(This is an injection into your vein given over time.)

 Imfinzi contains the active drug durvalumab, which is a biologic medication.
 A biologic is made from parts of living organisms.
 Imfinzi is not available in a biosimilar form.
 (Biosimilars are like generic drugs.
 But unlike generics, which are made for nonbiologic drugs, biosimilars are made for biologic drugs.)
 Instead, durvalumab comes only as the brand-name drug Imfinzi.

-Read on to learn more about Imfinzi, including how it works, its side effects, and more.
+Read on to learn more about Imfinzi, including its side effects, uses, cost, and more.